Mon-Fri 7:00-15:00

 The most common pathology of the Liver is Qi stagnation, which generates heat.
 If pathological dampness from weakened digestion is added to this, damp heat is generated.
 This can spread further into the blood vessels.
 Damp heat clogs and can cause chronic inflammation, manifesting as vasculitis and arteritis, or inflammation of the blood vessels.

 The first thing to do is to adjust your diet and drinking and start moving.
 It is always more pleasant to give something of yourself instead of restricting food too much.
 A brisk walk is enough, which is, among other things, an activity that makes the Liver Qi flow.
-The important thing is that it lasts at least 30 minutes straight and we get a bit out of breath.
+The important thing is that it lasts at least 30 minutes straight and we get a little out of breath.
 Lower intensity without sweating too much also helps burn fat.

 When it's not nice out or time doesn't work out, you can stretch a bit at home or practice Qi Gong or Tai Chi.
 Blood vessels benefit from not being squeezed by a shortened or overworked muscle.